The best soccer cleats with ankle support are a more comfortable alternative to wearing ankle braces underneath your regular cleats.

 #5 – Nike Magista Obra II – Best mid-cut ankle collar

-With the Obra II, Nike makes important design changes that pretty much makes the boots what they originally set out to make.
+With the Obra II, Nike makes important design changes that pretty much make the boots what they originally set out to make.

 These are lightweight, soft and provide the extra bit of cupping around the ankles for athletes that seek it.
-Yet, it is in no ways restrictive.
+Yet, it is in no way restrictive.